 But I digress.

-I remember being astonished at how well I performed during those first 6 months, being up many times during the night to relieve my wife of 24×7 childcare, sleeping many nights with my oldest because the change through him for a loop, and all the other stuff that parenting brings along with it.
+I remember being astonished at how well I performed during those first 6 months, being up many times during the night to relieve my wife of 24×7 childcare, sleeping many nights with my oldest because the change threw him for a loop, and all the other stuff that parenting brings along with it.

 I guess I did so well because I was prepared for it.
 I at least knew what was coming, had an idea of what to expect, and had subconsciously prepared battle plans.